kgisl/cs8251/notes/unit5.md

 `FOPEN_MAX` is an integer that specifies the maximum number of streams that can be open at one time.
-The C language standard requires that the value of `FOPEN_MAX` be at least 8, including the standard streams stdin, stdout and stderr.
-Thus, as a minimum, it’s possible to work with up to 5 fi les simultaneously.
+The C language standard requires that the value of `FOPEN_MAX` be at least 8, including the standard streams `stdin`, `stdout` and `stderr`.
+Thus, as a minimum, it’s possible to work with up to 5 files simultaneously.

 ## Bonus Material